 Enlit Europe’s Initiate platform seeks to highlight startups and scaleups in the sector making an impact and driving change.

-To this end, Smart Energy International spoke to a company on the cutting edge of the energy transition.
-Zelena energetska zadruga (ZEZ), based in Croatia, is capitalising on the growing concept of energy cooperatives, driving renewable energy uptake and empowering consumers to access affordable, clean power.
+To this end, Smart Energy International spoke to a scale-up company on the cutting edge of the energy transition in Portugal, capitalising on the growing concept of energy cooperatives, to drive clean energy uptake, and empowering consumers.

-Do you see energy communities/cooperatives becoming a trend in Europe and how will this change the energy landscape moving forward?
+Do you think energy cooperatives becoming a trend in Europe and how will this change the energy landscape moving forward?

 How difficult or easy is it to reach international levels for a scale up or a small company?
 What are the causes for it?

 Coopérnico mainly focuses on Portuguese citizens and SMEs.
 However, we are active members of several European organizations such as REScoop.eu where we contribute to pushing the European Commission to create legislation that put citizens and renewable energy at the centre of European political agendas.
 Besides Europe, we have some additional contacts with other renewable energy communities in Portuguese speaking countries such as Brazil.

 What support/actions enabled your scale-up from start-up?

 We don’t really see ourselves as a startup, scaleup or company.
 We’re more of a movement, with a clear mission and using a business activity to achieve it: democratizing the energy sector.
 Actually, the most important support we ever got was right at the beginning, before we’d even be considered a startup by normal standards.
 It was the financial support of 3 European rescoops that helped us invest in our first 4 projects, which were great trust builders for the rest of the growth to come.

 How did you come to decide on starting this business and when did you reach the point of being labelled a scale-up?